Book Review : Delirium by Lauren Oliver

 Adult Point of View

 Lena is no longer questioning authority like she did in Delirium, and her perspective has flipped completely around now seeing the city as “zombieland”.
 As Lena builds a relationship with Julius it feels too similar to the situation with Alex, and as you could guess is a set up for a love triangle.
-(I am silently screaming because I am so tired of love triangles.)
-I am really offended that once again Lena has her shirt off with the boy ogling her and she is okay with the situation.
+As a complaint, I’m offended that once again Lena has her shirt off with the boy ogling her, and she is okay with the situation.
 Is this realistic?
 I hope not.
 I was really glad to see that Lena takes a more active role in her own life, choosing to live, choosing to help Julian and being willing to leave the familiar if she felt like it was the right thing to do.

 I also liked Raven, that she was tough on the exterior, but we discover it is just a way to mask the pain of everything she has lived through.
+How many in pain are just like her?
 Our natural inclination is to cheer for those that thumb their nose at society and seek freedom.
-Through Raven’s character we get a glimpse of the cost in hardship those who are free live with daily.
+Through Raven’s character we get a glimpse of the cost for those who live free.
 Freedom is not cheap.

 I didn’t originally like how the author was flipping back and forth from then and now, but as the two times became a reflection of each other I thought it added depth.
-As far as middle books go in trilogies this one is pretty good.
 I liked Delirium more, because everything was fresh, but Pandemonium was certainly not bland.

 – the Mother